Author: Anoma Ranaweera, Medical Writer, Auckland, New Zealand, 2013.

 Animal studies have demonstrated that this technique:

-Additionally, intermittent low pressure alters the structure of the cells in the wound bed, triggering a cascade of intracellular signals that increase the rate of cell division and formation of granulation tissue.
+Additionally, intermittent low pressure alters the structure of the cells in the wound bed, triggering a cascade of intracellular signals that increase the rate of cell division and the formation of granulation tissue.

 There are now several commercially available systems for negative-pressure wound therapy and multiple dressing options engineered for specific wound applications.